lambdaxymox/fontview/README.md

 # Bitmapped Image Font Sheet Viewer

 ## Introduction
-The program `fontview` is a utility for viewing bitmapped font atlas font sheets.
+The program `fontview` is a utility for viewing bitmapped font atlas files.
 Its purpose is to give the font author and idea of what the font sheet would look like inside a computer graphics application.
 Its particular use case is displaying fonts to be used in game programming.
 This repository is the source tree for `fontview`.